 What is cervical cancer?

 Cervical cancer is the growth of abnormal cells in the lining of the cervix.
 The most common cervical cancer is squamous cell carcinoma, accounting for 70% of cases.
-Adenocarcinoma is less common and more difficult to diagnose because it starts higher in the cervix.
+Adenocarcinoma is less common (about 25% of cases) and more difficult to diagnose because it starts higher in the cervix.

 Learn more about how Cancer Council researchers are helping Australia eliminate cervical cancer.

-Early changes in cervical cells rarely cause symptoms.
+Precancerous changes in cervical cells rarely cause symptoms.
+The only way to know if there are abnormal cells that may develop into cancer is to have a cervical screening test.
 If early cell changes develop into cervical cancer, the most common signs include:

 vaginal bleeding between periods